forkiesassds/Supernova/README.md

 * Type/paste the hash (e.g. ```d1362e7fee1a54365514712d007c8799```) into the *classicube.net/server/play* text box.
 * Click **Connect**.

-For the Betacraft desktop client:
+For the BetaCraft desktop client:
 * Find your public IP address.
 This can typically be seen in your router's settings (your public IP should not begin with ```192.168```)
 * Type/paste the public IP address into the *Server IP* text box and click **OK**.